kendru/learn-cljs/content/section-4/lesson-26-capstone-4-group-chat.md

 _Application Layout_

-Most of our components will follow the same pattern: they will mount into a parent DOM node, watch a portion of the application state (or some value computed from the state) for change, and re-render themselves the a change occurs.
+Most of our components will follow the same pattern: they will mount into a parent DOM node, watch a portion of the application state (or some value computed from the state) for change, and re-render themselves when a change occurs.
 Let's go ahead and create a function that will allow us to initialize a component that follows this pattern:

 ```clojure
 (ns learn-cljs.chat.components.component